vahit19/smart_grid/README.md

 # BERT-NILM-AdaX

-PyTorch Implementation of BERT4NILM: A Bidirectional Transformer Model for Non-Intrusive Load Monitoring
+Implementation of BERT-NILM tuned with Adaptive Gradient Descent Optimization with Exponential Long Term Memory (Adax): A Bidirectional Transformer Model for Non-Intrusive Load Monitoring

 ## Data